Pupils and staff have returned to Canford for the new academic year to a brand new library and Assembly Hall complex.

 The Club pursues this mission by providing as much competitive cricket as possible through a challenging school fixtures list, as well as keenly fought house match competitions.
 These fixtures are designed to provide an outlet for talent at all levels for both boys and girls.
 The Club enjoys a fine reputation and match play success, while on an individual level there are currently many County players in the school, including selection for the Hampshire Development side.

 The Club aims to ensure that each cricketer develops his skills to their full potential.
 A number of present and former pupils have played at junior level for county and area teams, and for their local clubs.
 There is a programme of winter coaching in the Sports Centre at both squad and individual level.
-During the season, training takes place in both grass and artificial nets, and there are regular middle practices on the five pitches within the school grounds.
+During the season, training takes place in both grass and artificial nets, and there are regular middle practices on the four pitches within the school grounds.
 Facilities are excellent and a range of activities and equipment are employed throughout the club.

 The Under 10 Prep School Tournament in April/May is a fast and furious festival of emerging talent that each year introduces a new generation to the delights of cricket at Canford, while each Easter the club runs a cricket coaching course for keen cricketers in Years 5-7.